 May is Sex Ed For All Month, and we think that’s something worth talking about!
-The whole mission of The Intimacy Advisor is to provide enlightening facts and information about romance & intimacy, and tools for self and partnered pleasure – adult sexual education, if you will – but sex ed needs to start long before that, and all too often doesn’t.
+After all, the whole mission of The Intimacy Advisor is to provide enlightening facts and information about romance & intimacy, and tools for self and partnered pleasure.
+Adult sexual education, if you will – but sex ed needs to start long before that, and all too often doesn’t.

 Sex Ed for All Month is an awareness month to bring light to a problem that’s been sweeping our nation for years, and is still growing.
 Depending on where young people live and go to school, they may not be getting sufficient, scientifically sound, or ANY sexual education, potentially setting them up for a whole host of confusion and difficult conversations down the road.

 Once dubbed “Teen Pregnancy Prevention Month”, May was rebranded into Sex Ed for All Month in 2019 after lengthy efforts by the Sex Education Collaborative (made up of the organizations listed at the end of this post) to change the name.
 They (correctly) argued that the moniker Teen Pregnancy Prevention Month did more harm than good, placing the onus of responsibility for an unplanned pregnancy completely on the female, and creating a stronger stigma and deep feelings of shame around becoming a parent at a young age.
 Sex Ed for All Month aims to provide just that – developmentally appropriate, factual science & medical based sexual education for all students in all schools, so all young people are empowered to make the sexual choices that are right for them.

 What’s the problem?:

 Let’s start with some facts and figures that paint a pretty clear picture of the issue.
 As of May 2021: